shammun/image-classification-ai/README.md

-# 🛰️ Real AI Crop Monitoring - Satellite Image Classifier
+# 🛰️ Real AI Image Classification - Satellite Image Classifier

 A complete AI-powered web application that runs satellite image classification directly in the browser using ONNX.js and a trained ResNet-34 model.